paldhous/ucsc/2015/investigative-policy/md_raw/class9.md

  - `birth_rate` Number of [live births during the year per 1,000 people](http://data.worldbank.org/indicator/SP.DYN.CBRT.IN), based on mid-year population estimate.
  - `neonat_mortal` [Neonatal mortality rate](http://data.worldbank.org/indicator/SH.DYN.NMRT): number of babies dying before reaching 28 days of age, per 1,000 live births in a given year.

-Two more datasets provided to practice your Tableau skills after the workshop.
-Follow the notes to recreate my visualizations, and experiment with other views of the data:
+Another dataset provided to practice your Tableau skills after the workshop.
+Follow the notes to recreate my visualization, and experiment with other views of the data:

 ##### Storms